SharadaSrinivasan/sharsrinivasan-website/content/talk/wef-iadb-i4a-2018.md

 event: WEF IADB Internet for All Meeting
 event_url:
 location: Washington, D.C.
-summary: Sharada Srinivasan and Dr. Muge Haseki participated in an Internet for All meeting in Washington D.C. co-hosted by the IADB, the World Bank and the World Economic Forum.
+summary: Participated in an Internet for All meeting in Washington D.C. co-hosted by the IADB, the World Bank and the World Economic Forum.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.